-Section 14 Retaking examinations; compensation; supplementary oral examination
+Section 14 Retaking examinations

-- (1) Students may retake module examinations if they do not pass them or if the examinations are considered "not passed".
-If a student does not pass a module examination that is made up of several individual components or a combination of different types of examination, he/she only has to retake the components which have not been passed.
+(1) Students may retake module examinations if they do not pass them or if the examinations are considered "not passed".
+If a student did not pass a module examination that is made up of several individual components or a combination of different types of examination, he/she only has to retake the components which he/she did not pass.
 Students are required to retake an examination in the examination period that follows the failed attempt.
 If the examination is not retaken within one year after the failed attempt, students will lose the right to take this examination attempt.
 A second retake of the examination is to take place in the examination period that follows the first retake.
 If the second retake of the examination does not take place within one year after the failed second attempt, students will irreversibly lose the right to take examinations.
-Sentences 3 and 5 are rendered invalid if students provide evidence that they are not responsible for having exceeded the stipulated period of time. - (2) If a student does not pass the Master's thesis or the final oral examination, he/she may retake each examination once.
-Module examinations may be retaken twice. - (3) If the type of examination for a module is set to be a written examination, the examinee may take a supplementary oral examination once before his/her examination will be graded "insufficient" after having failed the second retake; the supplementary oral examination is to be held upon request by the examinee immediately after he/she was informed about the result of the failed written examination.
-In accordance with section 19 (5), the supplementary oral examination is to be jointly held by the examiners of the written examination; moreover, the regulations on oral examinations apply accordingly.
-Due to the nature of the supplementary oral examination, the module examination may only be graded "sufficient" (4.0) or "insufficient" (5.0).
-Sentences 1-3 do not apply to the circumstances stated in section 15 (1 and 3).
+Sentences 3 and 5 are rendered invalid if students provide evidence that they are not responsible for having missed the stipulated deadline.

+(2) If a student does not pass the Master's thesis or the final oral examination, he/she may retake each examination once.
+Module examinations may be retaken twice.

-(4) An examination graded at least "sufficient" may not be retaken.
+(3) An examination graded at least "sufficient" may not be retaken.